svilupp/svilupp.github.io/scratchpad/rag_part1_by_hand.md

 ### Script for API Calls

-First, start with checking the API reference and an example call: [link](https://platform.openai.com/docs/api-reference/chat/create).
+First, start with checking the [OpenAI API reference](https://platform.openai.com/docs/api-reference/chat/create).

 This is the example call that we will replicate: